 The less you need to tend to her needs and pick up after her, the more time you can devote to other things.

 Now that you know its importance, what are some responsibilities kids can do?
-Below are several examples broken down by age range.
+Below are several examples of household tasks broken down by age range.

-- Hold her bottles: At around five or six months, your baby can start practicing holding her own bottle.
+- Hold bottles.
+At around five or six months, your baby can start practicing holding her bottle.

-- Feeding herself: Give her a chance to move the spoon toward her mouth, and eventually scoop her own food.
+- Feed herself.
+Give her a chance to move the spoon toward her mouth, and eventually scoop her food.

-- Getting around: As much as possible, give her the chance to move around and be more independent.
-You might let her crawl on the ground instead of carrying her in your arms, or allow her to walk next to her instead of sitting in a stroller.
+- Get around.
+As much as possible, give her the chance to move around and be more independent.
+You might let her crawl on the ground instead of carrying her in your arms or allow her to walk next to her instead of sitting in a stroller.

-- Dust with a rag: Have your child clean surfaces and even make it a “game.”
-You can spray the table and she can wipe with a rag.
+- Dust with a rag.
+Have your child clean messes and surfaces and even make it a “game.”
+You can spray the table and she can wipe it with a rag.

-- Change the bed sheets: Your preschooler will enjoy removing the sheets when it’s time to take them off.
+- Change the bed sheets.
+Your preschooler can enjoy removing the sheets when it’s time to take them off.
 Ask her to place the dirty ones in a hamper as well.

-- Wash the dishes: Have your child step on a stool to wash non-breakable dishes.
+- Wash dishes.
+Have your child step on a stool to wash dishes.
 Show her how to squeeze soap on a sponge and wash the dishes.
 Then, she can place them on a drying rack.
 Similarly, have her put dishes in the dishwasher.

-- Hang his clothes: She can hang her shirts and pants on hangers after a load of laundry.
+- Hang clothes.
+She can hang her shirts and pants on hangers after a load of laundry.
 She might be too tall to hook the hanger back in the closet if it’s too high, but she can help make sure all the clothes are hung.

 Giving kids responsibilities is a win-win solution for everyone.
 You prevent your child from feeling entitled, and instead nurture a sense of belonging to the family.
-She’ll feel a sense of accomplishment while developing lifelong skills she’ll need into adulthood.
+She can feel a sense of accomplishment while developing lifelong skills she’ll likely need into adulthood.

 Responsibilities also provide a sense of routine so that you don’t have to nag her to do things.
-She’ll feel more trustworthy, and finally, actually help around the house.
+She can feel more trustworthy, and finally help around the house.
 No more removing pajamas or putting shoes on forever, mama!